peterallanwalker/SWP08-Probel/README.md

 #### router_emulator.py
 Basic SWP08 router emulator with server side socket for testing connectIO locally in the absence of a real router.
 Usage: start router_emulator.py, then start connectIO.py in another terminal window and enter address 127.0.0.1 (localhost) for to connect with the router emulator.
+The emulator requires a source & destination list provided in the Calrec csv export format, located within the same folder (multiple csv files can be kept, with user prompted to choose one at start up)

 #### import_io.py
 Used by router emulator (& ConnectIO GUI) to import Calrec VPB config CSV files.